 In general, the pricing Location of a Generating Unit coincides with the CNode where the relevant revenue quality meter is connected or compensated, to reflect the point at which the Generating Units are connected to the CAISO Balancing Authority Area.
 This Location is referred to as the "Point Of Receipt" (POR) and is considered to be a PNode.
 Although the Schedule, Dispatch, and LMP of a Generating Unit refers to the POR, the Energy injection is modeled in the FNM for network analysis purposes at the corresponding Generating Unit(s) (at the interconnection point), taking account of any losses in the transmission network leading to the POR.
-The pricing Location of a Generating Unit(s) in the FNM.
-Even though the network model includes network elements that are not part of the CAISO Controlled Grid, the Pricing Node (PNode) represents the point at which the injection is received into the CAISO Controlled Grid for Demand.
-Examples of network elements that are not part of the CAISO Controlled Grid for Demand.
-Examples and other generation ties.
+The pricing Location of a Generating Unit or PNode may be different from the CNode(s) of the corresponding Generating Unit(s) in the FNM.
+Even though the network model includes network elements that are not part of the CAISO Controlled Grid, the Pricing Node (PNode) represents the point at which the injection is received into the CAISO Controlled Grid for Supply, or withdrawal is delivered out of the CAISO Controlled Grid for Demand.
+Examples of network elements that are not part of the CAISO Controlled Grid include step-up transformers and other generation ties.